multiscale/muscle3/docs/source/distributed_execution.rst

 how many resources to request.
 Since instances may share resources (cores) in some cases, this is not easy to see from the configuration.

-Fortunately, MUSCLE 3 can do this for us, using the ``muscle3 resources``
+Fortunately, MUSCLE3 can do this for us, using the ``muscle3 resources``
 command:

 .. code-block:: bash